 Under State law, property owners may apply for a reduction of their property tax assessment by filing a written application, in form prescribed by the State Board of Equalization, with the appropriate county board of equalization or assessment appeals board.
-County assessors may independently reduce assessed values as well based upon the above factors or reductions in the fair market value of the taxable property.
 In most cases, an appeal is filed because the applicant believes that present market conditions (such as residential home prices) cause the property to be worth less than its current assessed value.
 Any reduction in the assessment ultimately granted as a result of such appeal applies to the year for which application is made and during which the written application was filed.
 Such reductions are subject to yearly reappraisals and may be adjusted back to their original values when market conditions improve.
 Once the property has regained its prior value, adjusted for inflation, it once again is subject to the annual inflationary factor growth rate allowed under Article XIIIA.
 See "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Article XIIIA of the California Constitution" herein.